Pinafore/cl1-hw/feateng/README.md

     Questions Right: 84 (out of 201) Accuracy: 0.84  Buzz ratio: 0.36 Buzz position: 0.142734

-We can now take a look at additional examples to see where we are still having issues.
+We can now take a look at *examples* to see where we are still having issues.
+There are several things that could happen:

+ * _best_: Guess was correct, Buzz was correct
+ * _timid_: Guess was correct, Buzz was not
+ * _aggressive_: Guess was wrong, Buzz was wrong
+ * _waiting_: Guess was wrong, Buzz was correct

+Now, both "best" and "waiting" are *correct*, but obviously "best" is best.
+It's important to know what kind of examples contribute to each of these outcomes, so eval samples a subset for each of these and prints them and their features out.

    =================
    aggressive 0.11
    ===================